fabiconcept/auth-backend/answer.md

-Here are the answers to your questions based on the provided codebase:

 ### 1. What claims are in your JWT?

-Based on `src/utils/jwt.ts`, your JSON Web Tokens (JWTs) contain the following claims:
+Based on my JWT implementation in `src/utils/jwt.ts`, my JSON Web Tokens (JWTs) contain the following claims:

 *   **Access Token**:
     *   `sub` (Subject): The user's unique ID.